 This market can be found in Mitte near the Berliner Dom, next to a beautiful church with Christmas displays inside and a huge traditional ferris wheel in front of it.

-Do take the traditional ride in this one as it gives you a great view right at the TV tower and the Berliner Dom:
+Do take the traditional ride, as it gives you a great view right at the TV tower and the Berliner Dom: